 * List of applicant's publications, including page numbers for journal articles and book chapters or list of exhibits, performances, and publications resulting from applicant's creative work; and

 * List of applicant's awards and grants received during the last five years.

 b.
 Project Description not to exceed five double-spaced pages, with one-inch margins and twelve-point type.
 Endnotes are included in the page limitations.
 Explain the goals, methods, and significance of the project and its contribution to the pertinent discipline and to the humanities generally.
-Demonstrate its relationship to your previous work and to your long-range aims as a scholar or creative artist or writer.
-Explain what the Fellowship will allow you to accomplish with regard to your current research or creative work and what your plans are for pursuing external funding related to this project.
+Demonstrate this project's relationship to your previous work and to your long-range aims as a scholar or creative artist or writer.
+Explain what the fellowship will allow you to accomplish with regard to your current research or creative work and what your plans are for pursuing external funding related to this project.

 d.
 A short letter or email from the applicant's department chair confirming the department can accommodate the necessary teaching release.

 No extraneous materials will be considered.